Allenjonesing/WebDevTestProject/README.txt

     The database is persistant through browser close.
 No accounts exist at first Messages are displayed through html appendages, and removed and re-appended during each visit, post, and deletion.

+    Tesing has only been done on Google Chrome.

     html head:
         Resources